Introduction

 Installing "Android Studio IDE" and "Android SDK"

 Installing Android software is probably the most challenging part of this project.
-It takes times - from 60 minutes to n hours to forever - depending on your luck, your programming knowledge, and your PC power.
-You probably need a fairly decent PC (with 8 to 16 GB RAM) and 10GB of free disk space to run the Android emulator!
+It takes times (from 60 minutes to n hours to forever) and lot of disk space (>10G) - depending on your luck, your programming knowledge, and your PC power.
+You probably need a fairly decent PC to run the Android emulator!
 The recommended requirements are: 16GB RAM, 16GB of free disk space and 1920x1080 screen resolution.
-Running on real Android phone/tablet requires much lesser resources.
+Running on real Android phone/tablet requires less resources.

 Step 0: Pre-Installation Check List

-1. Before installing Android Studio, you need to install Java Development Kit (JDK).
+- Before installing Android Studio, you need to install Java Development Kit (JDK).
 Read "How to install JDK".
-Ensure that your JDK is at or above 1.8.
-You can check your JDK version using commands "javac -version" (compiler) and "java -version" (runtime).
+Ensure that your JDK is at or above JDK 8.
+You can check your JDK version using commands "

 Step 1: Install "Android Studio IDE"